 2015-18 – Calgary Stampeders (CFL) – Linebackers Coach

-2012-14 – Calgary Stampeders (CFL) – Running Backs/Strength & Conditioning Coach
+2012-14 – Calgary Stampeders (CFL) – Running Backs/Strength and Conditioning Coach

-2009-10 – Calgary Stampeders (CFL) – Linebackers/Strength & Conditioning Coach
+2010 – Calgary Stampeders (CFL) – Linebackers/Strength and Conditioning Coach